Upmarket harbour towns and white-pebble beaches

 Up in the north is fashionable Fiskardo.
 With its sophisticated bars and restaurants and a yacht-filled harbour (the jumping-off point for day trips to neighbouring Ithaca), it's Greece's answer to St Tropez.
 Take a boat a little way along the coast, though (or walk, if you’re feeling energetic) and you’ll find unspoilt coves to while away afternoons on.

 On the west coast is Lassi, one of the island’s most popular holiday spots thanks to its sandy beaches and close proximity to Argostoli, Kefalonia’s southerly capital.
-Scala, is home to a generous sprinkling of restaurants and bars, and also has a beach worth mentioning – it's a long ribbon of sand and shingle.
+Skala, is home to a generous sprinkling of restaurants and bars, and also has a beach worth mentioning – it's a long ribbon of sand and shingle.

 Flight time from the UK to Kefalonia is around 3 hours.